The News

 Trespasser Arrested at Windsor Castle During Royal Stay

-In a startling incident at Windsor Castle, a trespasser was apprehended while and Queen were reportedly on the premises.
+In a startling incident at Windsor Castle, a trespasser was apprehended while King Charles and Queen Camilla were reportedly on the premises.

 The arrest took place on Tuesday night, February 20, around 10 PM, when the 39-year-old man was spotted wandering through the castle grounds.